Julien Duvivier

 Julien Duvivier (/fr/; 8 October 1896 – 29 October 1967) was a French film director and screenwriter.
 He was prominent in French cinema in the years 1930–1960.
 Amongst his most original films, chiefly notable are La Bandera, Pépé le Moko, Little World of Don Camillo, Panic (Panique), Deadlier Than the Male and Marianne de ma jeunesse.

 Jean Renoir called him, a "great technician, [a] rigorist, a poet".

 Early years

-It was as an actor, in 1916 at the Théâtre de l'Odéon under the direction of André Antoine, that Duvivier's career began.
+Duvivier's career began as an actor, in 1916 at the Théâtre de l'Odéon under the direction of André Antoine.
 In 1918 he moved on to Gaumont, as a writer and assistant of, amongst others, André Antoine, Louis Feuillade and Marcel L'Herbier.
 In 1919 he directed his first film.
 In the 1920s several of his films had a religious concern: Credo ou la Tragédie de Lourdes, L'abbé Constantin and La Vie miraculeuse de Thérèse Martin — a film about the Carmelite saint Thérèse of Lisieux.